Jam52/evaluate-news-nlp/README.md

 # Semantically Evaluate Text/Url using Alyien

-This project is a single page web application, part of the Front End Web Development cource from [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+This project is a single page web application, part of the Front End Web Development course from [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

 It uses the semantic endpoint of [aylien](https://aylien.com/) API to return the polarity and subjectivity of the data given.